gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

 Feel free to navigate to the `template_ws` and inspect these files.

-Let's do that for Kh in the other layers.
-We are going to be doing this a few times, so lets write a function.
+We are going to be repeating this for each parameter type, so lets write a function.

 ```python